wcy123/exec_once/README.md

 ```

 The main adventage of this structure is the dependency management, the
-host application `busybox.c` doesn't depends on any plugin,
+host application `busybox.c` doesn't depend on any plugin,
 e.g. `ls.c`.